 ASCO recently released nine criteria to create an overarching framework in which working committees can leverage when developing and assessing their own cancer pathways, protocols and consensus documents:

 It is important to be mindful, however, that various stakeholders define “value” differently.
-Patients are looking for access to state of the art, “personalized” treatments, diagnostics and interventions at the time of their diagnosis while also being provided an optimal overall “experience” with the healthcare system.
-They are looking for easily accessible and understandable education, online tools to help them navigate through their cancer journey and online access to their healthcare providers and health information.
+Patients are looking for access to state-of-the-art “personalized” treatments, diagnostics, and interventions at the time of their diagnosis while also being provided an optimal overall “experience” with the healthcare system.
+They are looking for easily accessible and understandable education and online tools to help them navigate through their cancer journey, as well as online access to their healthcare providers and health information.
 Providers and payers can see value in these clinical pathways because they can help to reduce redundancies and inefficiencies, saving time and financial resources.
 They can also assist in regulatory and compliance reporting as more and more healthcare systems are establishing financial penalties for not adequately following established protocols.
-To maximize benefit to all stakeholders, cancer clinical pathways need to include the patient journey beyond treatment and needs to be consistently and judiciously updated with the latest scientific facts and validated real world evidence.
+To maximize the benefit to all stakeholders, cancer clinical pathways need to include the patient journey beyond treatment and need to be consistently and judiciously updated with the latest scientific facts and validated real-world evidence.

-At Impetus Digital, we provide a secure, compliant online platform to support the ongoing development, assessment and revisions of cancer care pathways.
-Through a series of online, “digestible” touchpoint assignments, collaborators, such as oncologists, allied healthcare providers, patients and payers, are able to annotate, discuss and share new data and reach consensus through discussion forums and web meetings.
+At Impetus Digital, we provide a secure, compliant online platform to support the ongoing development, assessment, and revisions of cancer care pathways.
+Through a series of online, “digestible” touchpoint assignments, collaborators, such as oncologists, allied healthcare providers, patients, and payers, are able to annotate, discuss, and share new data and reach consensus through discussion forums and web meetings.
 Working committees can include the latest education protocols and clinical trials in each update or pathway revision.
-The entire process is project managed and programmed by the Impetus Digital team which allows the collaborators to focus on protocol development and not logistics, which can be very laborious and time consuming.
-Through a “Campaign of Interactions” collaborators can review new data at specific timepoints throughout the year so cancer protocols can be consistently and systematically updated and disseminated.
+The entire process is project managed and programmed by the Impetus Digital team; this allows the collaborators to focus on protocol development and not logistics, which can be very laborious and time consuming.
+Through a Longitudinal Expert Engagement Plan (LEEP), collaborators can review new data at specific timepoints throughout the year, allowing cancer protocols to be consistently and systematically updated and disseminated.